Expect lot of new sounds

 - roadside noise, utensils, mixer, grinder, sound of water flowing, etc.

 - Do NOT try to understand hard at what people talk to you.
-You MAY NOT hear everything in the initial few weeks.
-Relax and let the body and brain get used to the sounds.
+You MAY

-- Ask people to talk one at a time.
+Ask people to talk one at a time.

 - Ask people to catch your attention, for example, by tapping on your shoulder before they speak to you.